Interpause/auto-sd-paint-ext/README.md

 See [CHANGELOG.md](./CHANGELOG.md) for the full changelog.

+## 2023-11-12
+- Added script to add an inpaint layer for faster and better workflow integration.
+  This script also automatically switches to the brush tool and selects the "Inpaint Brush" brush preset if it is present.
+Otherwise, the Pencil-2 brush is selected.
+This allows you to configure one brush specifically for inpaint and never have to worry about it again.
+This script is currently bound to <ctrl+alt+a>.

 ## 2023-08-27

 Prior versions of auto-sd-paint-ext were incredibly prone to breaking when A1111 or SD.Next updated, due to tapping into internal API calls.
 This resulted in lots of downtime on the extension, and a version that worked for A1111 would break on SD.Next.